timeplus-io/proton/examples/onebrc/README.md

 > “Your mission, should you decide to accept it, is deceptively simple: write a Java program for retrieving temperature measurement values from a text file and calculating the min, mean, and max temperature per weather station.
 There’s just one caveat: the file has 1,000,000,000 rows!”

 Even though the primary language for the data aggregation challenge was Java, the challenge still garnered a lot of interest from other programming languages.
-Solutions for the aggregation task were written in a variety of languages like C, Go, R, Rust and .NET.
+Solutions for the aggregation task were written in a variety of languages like C, Go, Python, R, Rust and .NET.

 Not surprisingly, there were quite a few solutions that used plain old SQL since it was expressly designed as a general purpose language for data aggregation.
-Robin Moffat shared an SQL-based solution based on DuckDB, while Francesco Tisiot shared another SQL-based solution based on Postgres and ClickHouse.
+Robin Moffat shared an SQL-based solution based on DuckDB[^1], while Francesco Tisiot shared another SQL-based solution based on Postgres and ClickHouse[^2].

 This article will undertake the challenge using SQL written for the open-source Proton database engine.